AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 pkt_tx_rate
     The total (transmitted) transmission in packet level per second.

+rate_bandwidth_egress_limit_exceeded
+    (AWS Only) The number of rx packets dropped because the bandwidth allowance limit was exceeded.

+rate_bandwidth_ingress_limit_exceeded
+    (AWS Only) The number of rx packets dropped because the bandwidth allowance limit was exceeded.

+rate_conntrack_limit_exceeded
+    (AWS Only) The number of packets dropped because the connection count allowance limit was exceeded.

 rate_peak_received
     The highest bit rate that has been received by the interface on the Aviatrix gateway VM/instance.